whitesnowx/tp/docs/UserGuide.md

         2. `H:mm`
         3. `HHmm`
 * Duplicate meetings with the same `DESCRIPTION` and `DATETIME` in the same person is not allowed.
+* Meetings with the same `DESCRIPTION` and `DATETIME` does not need to be unique among contacts.

 Examples:
 * `meeting-add 1 d/Meet for finals preparation s/12/04/2024 18:00` adds a meeting to the first person with the description of `Meet for finals preparation` and the date and time of `12/04/2024 18:00`